 Welcome to the 4th season of Landmark to Lowertown: weekday performances of new music held in the beautiful public spaces of downtown Saint Paul!
 Continuing the tradition, this season’s composer/performers are past awardees of the Minnesota Emerging Composer Award (MECA), which recognizes up & coming artists in jazz, improvisation, electronic, and world music.
 Each of these artists recently received funding to pursue a musical project that stretched them in new directions.
 These performances enable you to experience that creative outcome and hear new work developed over the past year.
 All events in this series are free and open to the public.

-ACF is partnering with the St. Paul Winter Carnival to showcase new music and visual art (alongside the Ice Palace!) at this free happy hour event in Rice Park!
+In January ACF partnered with the St. Paul Winter Carnival to showcase new music and visual art (alongside the Ice Palace!) at this free happy hour event in Rice Park!
 Existing at the intersection of dance music and more ambient, experimental styles, the music of Lucas Melchior (a.k.a.
 MKR) oscillates between extremes.
 Lush down-tempo beats evolve into to breakneck rhythms, melodies, and bass.
 Blending 1960s liquid light shows, modern hardware video synthesis and glitch art, Chris LeBlanc creates live vibrant video compositions that are created in response to music and environments.
-See details
+See photos from the performance

 Composer, educator, and robotic instrument builder Troy Rogers brings his Robot Rickshaw to the streets and parks of downtown Saint Paul for a sonic stroll.
 Troy is also an MPR Class Notes artist this year, and recently visited Studio M to demonstrate and talk about the instruments he created.
 See the video